leftfield-geospatial/geedim/docs/api.rst

 Compositing
 ^^^^^^^^^^^

-Let's form a cloud/shadow free composite of the search result images, using the *q-mosaic* method, then download the result.
-By specifying the ``region`` parameter to :meth:`.MaskedCollection.composite`, we prioritise the least cloudy images.
+Let's form a cloud/shadow-free composite of the search result images, using the *q-mosaic* method, then download the result.
+By specifying the ``region`` parameter to :meth:`.MaskedCollection.composite`, we prioritise selection of pixels from the least cloudy images when forming the composite.

 .. note::
     When downloading composite images, the ``region``, ``crs`` and ``scale`` parameters must be specified, as the image